-- 48.1 A petition is a written request signed by more than one member of the public in support of a shared cause or concern.
-A petition may be presented in paper format, electronically, or make use of an online system for petitions.
-Council will be the only body that can receive a petition. - 48.2 A petition may be delivered in person or sent by mail, fax or email to: - (a) the Clerk if the petition relates to a matter on the agenda; or - (b) to a member if the petition does not relate to a matter on the agenda. - 48.3 A petition must contain the following: - (a) the date of when the petition commenced; - (b) the name and civic address, telephone number or email address of the organizer who started the petition for contact purposes; - (c) the name and postal code of each person who signed or electronically submitted their name to the petition, if possible, the civic address of all participants; and - (d) a clear statement which communicates the purpose of the petition.
+- 48.1 Council will be the only body that can receive a petition. - 48.2 A petition may be delivered in person or sent by mail, fax or email to: - (a) the Clerk if the petition relates to a matter on the agenda; or - (b) to a member if the petition does not relate to a matter on the agenda. - 48.3 A petition must contain the following: - (a) the date of when the petition commenced; - (b) the name and civic address, telephone number or email address of the organizer who started the petition for contact purposes; - (c) the name and postal code of each person who signed or electronically submitted their name to the petition, if possible, the civic address of all participants; and - (d) a clear statement which communicates the purpose of the petition.
 All petitions must be on matters within the jurisdiction of the City. - 48.4 The Clerk shall determine whether a petition submitted to Council is complete.
-A petition shall be deemed to be complete if it substantially complies with Section 48.3 of this by-law, and if in the opinion of the Clerk any deficiencies noted do not substantially detract from the integrity of the petition.
+A petition shall be deemed to be complete if it substantially complies with section 48.3 of this by-law, and if in the opinion of the Clerk any deficiencies noted do not substantially detract from the integrity of the petition.
 A petition not deemed complete by the Clerk shall be referred back to the submitter with an explanation as to why the petition is incomplete.
-Petitioners may re-submit complete petitions if they so choose. - Petitions respecting items on the agenda must be received by the deadline as outlined in section 47.3.
-Petitions respecting items that are not on the agenda require a sponsor and an accompanying motion memorandum which must be received on or before the Wednesday the week the meeting agenda is published.
-Items received after the agenda is published require a 2/3 vote to add the item to the agenda. - 48.6 Petitions that relate to a matter on the agenda will be dealt with during the Petitions portion of the meeting.
-At that time any petitions received will be read into the record by stating the purpose of the petition and indicating how many individuals have signed. - 48.7 Unless otherwise directed by City Council by way of motion, petitions, pertaining toa matter on the agenda, will be received and filed as information.

-48.8 A petition not relating to an item on the agenda may be sponsored by a Member.
-The Member must include a motion memorandum which clearly outlines the reasons for sponsoring the petition and the remedy sought.
+Petitioners may re-submit complete petitions if they so choose. - 48.5 Petitions respecting items on the agenda must be received by the deadline as outlined in section 47.3. - 48.6 Petitions that relate to a matter on the agenda will be dealt with during the Petitions portion of the meeting.
+At that time any petitions received will be read into the record by stating the purpose of the petition and indicating how many individuals have signed. - 48.7 Unless otherwise directed by City Council by way of motion, petitions, pertaining to a matter on the agenda, will be received and filed as information. - 48.8 A petition not relating to an item on the agenda may be sponsored by a member.
+The member must include a motion memorandum which clearly outlines the reasons for sponsoring the petition and the remedy sought.
 When introducing the matter, the Member will read into the record the purpose of the petition, how many individuals have signed it and then present their motion.
 The motion memorandum and accompanying petition must be received on or before the Wednesday of the week the meeting agenda is published.
 Reports received after the deadline requires a 2/3 vote to add the item to the agenda.